ochzhen/ochzhen.github.io/_posts/2021-06-13-child-resources-in-azure-bicep.md

 If we choose to define resource within its parent, then [Accessing Nested Resource With :: Operator](#accessing-nested-resource-with--operator) comes in handy when we want to get some properties of the nested resource by its symbolic name.

-Sometimes the decision whether to deploy a particular resource is based on some condition evaluated during the runtime.
+Sometimes the decision whether to deploy a particular resource is based on some condition.
 This condition functionality has slightly different behavior depending on the way a child resource is declared, this is covered in [Conditional Deployment](#conditional-deployment) section.

 [Loops: Creating Multiple Resources](#loops-creating-multiple-resources) describes how loops can be used in a combination with the approaches to declare child resource discussed in the beginning of the post.